This is a banner year for NERA—our 50th

 and we are planning the conference as purposefully as the theme indicates.

-Many exciting things are in store for the conference participants this year, beginning with a stellar group of speakers and panelists: Keynote Speakers:
+Many exciting things are in store for the conference participants this year: Keynote Speakers:

 Three great keynote speakers are confirmed for Wednesday, Thursday, and Friday: